1. Get baking your Stollen

 Stuttgart Christmas market in front of the Königsbau building.
 Photo: DPA

 Wrap up warm and get down to your nearest square.
 Chances are, it has already been transformed into a winter wonderland of lights, smelling of candied nuts and Glühwein.
-Nothing raises seasonal spirits like a German Christmas market – check out ten of this year’s best here.
+Nothing raises seasonal spirits like a German Christmas market – we spotlight 8 of the most beautiful markets of 2018 here.

 6. Order your goose

 A goose rather than turkey (which is now more popular in the US and UK) is the traditional German yuletide feast.
 A rarity saved for the special day, it is worth thinking ahead so you get the best deal for you goose this Christmas.

 A Christmas tree plantation near Hanover in Lower Saxony.
 Photo: DPA

 It's time to find the Christmas tree as your decoration centrepiece, which you’ll gather around on December 24th.
 But don't be too eager to decorate it.
 It’s tradition that the German Christmas tree stays bare until Christmas eve.

 Silent night (Stille Nacht) and Oh, Christmas Tree (O, Tannenbaum) are both tunes we Anglophones have adopted, but they started out as German songs.
 So it’s time to pick up a song book and learn some other German classics too like Kling, Glöckchen and Alle Jahre Wieder.

 9. Hang a shining star in your window

 Christmas stars on sale in the market in Erfurt.
 Photo: DPA